cschube5/The-Clueless-Three/README.md

 # The-Clueless-Three
-Repository for The Clueless Three's Foundations of Software Engineering group project blah blah blah
+Repository for The Clueless Three's group project;
+Foundations of Software Engineering, Johns Hopkins University